ryanrolds/presentations/presentation.md

 # Docker Images

 * Docker Hub has over 10k images
-* All the popular services have containers
+* All the popular services have images
 * It's easy to publish your own

 ---